top of page

 awards

-In 2020, he was named Resident Playwright at Chicago Dramatists.
+From 2020 to 2024, he was a Resident Playwright at Chicago Dramatists.

 In 2019, he received an MFA in Writing Teaching Fellowship at the School of the Art Institute of Chicago (SAIC).
 The same year he won a Fellowship Award judged by Prageeta Sharma at SAIC for his upcoming play Elektra Problematika.
 (Commissioned by Teatro Luna West)